A glimpse at Redwood Trust Inc.'s potential climb to old highs - The Dwinnex

 Revenue Estimates

-According to 6 analysts, the current quarter’s revenue is expected to be $36.01M.
+In the current quarter, 6 analysts expect revenue to total $36.01M.
 It ranges from a high estimate of $53.2M to a low estimate of $24.2M.
 As of the current estimate, Redwood Trust Inc.’s year-ago sales were $40M, an estimated decrease of -10.00% from the year-ago figure.
 For the next quarter, 6 analysts are estimating revenue of $37.12M, an increase of 6.10% over than the figure of -$10.00% in the same quarter last year.
 There is a high estimate of $54.9M for the next quarter, whereas the lowest estimate is $25.4M.

 A total of 5 analysts have provided revenue estimates for RWT’s current fiscal year.
 The highest revenue estimate was $167M, while the lowest revenue estimate was $102.7M, resulting in an average revenue estimate of $127.57M.
 In the same quarter a year ago, actual revenue was $155M, down -17.70% from the average estimate.
 Based on 5 analysts’ estimates, the company’s revenue will be $170.88M in the next fiscal year.
 The high estimate is $243.3M and the low estimate is $135.9M.
 The average revenue growth estimate for next year is up 33.90% from the average revenue estimate for this year.